On endomorphism universality of sparse graph classes: Replacing colors by rigid gadgets and bounded expansion

 In order to construct a digraph $D$ with given endomorphism monoid that satisfies the preconditions of Lemma~\ref{lem:third_step}, in the present section we will use Lemma~\ref{lem:basic2}, which is a slight strengthening of Lemma~\ref{lem:basic}.
 In the next section, however, since we have to further control the degree, we will use a blow-up construction, see Lemma~\ref{lem:second_step}.

-For any $k>0$ the \emph{Heldrl\'in-Pultr graph} $H^k$ arises from the complete graph $K_4$ on vertices $b_0,b_1,b_2,b_3$ by subdividing once the edge $\{b_0,b_2\}$, twice the edge $\{b_0,b_3\}$, $2k+1$ times the edge $\{b_1,b_2\}$, $2k-1$ times the edge $\{b_2,b_3\}$, and $2k$ times the edge $\{b_3,b_1\}$.
+For any $k>0$ the \emph{Hedrl\'in--Pultr graph} $H^k$ arises from the complete graph $K_4$ on vertices $b_0,b_1,b_2,b_3$ by subdividing once the edge $\{b_0,b_2\}$, twice the edge $\{b_0,b_3\}$, $2k+1$ times the edge $\{b_1,b_2\}$, $2k-1$ times the edge $\{b_2,b_3\}$, and $2k$ times the edge $\{b_3,b_1\}$.
 See Figure~\ref{fig:Hg} for an illustration, where further we denote the bounded facial cycles of the plane drawing $Z_1, Z_2, Z_3$.
-The graph $H^1$ has been introduced by Heldrl\'in and Pultr~\cite{HP65}, the full family appears for instance in~\cite{Adams1981}, also see~\cite{N09}.
+The graph $H^1$ has been introduced by Hedrl\'in and Pultr~\cite{HP65}, the full family appears for instance in~\cite{Adams1981}, also see~\cite{N09}.

 Note that the \emph{girth} $g(H^k)$, i.e.~the length of a shortest cycle of $H^k$, is $2k+5$, and $Z_1, Z_2, Z_3$ are the shortest cycles containing $b_1$ and $b_2$, $b_2$ and $b_3$, and $b_3$ and $b_1$, respectively.
 The importance of $H^k$ stems from the following property: